Last updated 2/9/24, following the approval of Proposal to Reclassify Grant Misusage Enforcement

 - 2b.
 Any offer for external compensation relating to delegation or external compensation relating to the Optimism Protocol must be promptly disclosed.

 - 2c.
 Delegates are prohibited from approving and voting on their own proposals (this includes approval voting for Missions in which you are a team member or advisor).
 Delegates may not vote solely for their own candidacy in an election.
 In the case of approval/ranked choice elections, delegates may vote for themselves, so long as they also cast votes for the remaining elected positions.

 - Example: I can vote for my own candidacy on the Growth Experiments committee, so long as I also cast 4 additional votes (a total of 5 votes, as there are 5 open positions on the sub-committee.)

-- 10d.
-Badgeholders should not vote for organizations where they expect any portion of funds to flow to them or any projects they are affiliated with.
-At a minimum, badgeholders must disclose any project they have a meaningful financial or reputational stake in.
+- d.
+Badgeholders must not vote for organizations where they expect any portion of funds to flow to them or any projects from which they derive income.

 All Optimists are expected to abide by this Code of Conduct.
 Any Optimist that is found to be in breach of this Code of Conduct will be subject to the below enforcement procedures.